 A great tip is not to overdo it if you’re relatively new to juicing.
 Our bodies need time to adjust to changes.
 If you start drinking super healthy green juices, you might make several trips to the bathroom every day.
 Moderation is the key when it comes to juicing.

 Consider using a food saver to remove all the excess air from your juice before storing it.
 This will allow your juice to keep its maximum nutritional content.
-It also provides for longer shelf life, reducing spoilage and waste.
+It also provides for a longer shelf life, reducing spoilage and waste.
 If a food saver is not available, you can also use air-tight jars.

 Use cucumber as a great flavor disguiser when you are juicing greens.
 Cucumber is excellent at masking the intense flavors inherent in greens.
 A juice’s health benefits aren’t going to do you much good if you can’t stand to drink it.
 Cucumber also has the extra advantage of being chockfull of essential vitamins and nutrients.